 (1) the Vice-Chancellor;

-(2) the Beit Professor of the History of the British Commonwealth;
+(2) the Beit Professor of Global and Imperial History;

 (3) one person appointed by the Board of the Faculty of History;

-(4) one person appointed by the Board of the Faculty of Social Studies;
+(4) one person appointed by the Board of the Social Sciences Divisional Board;

 (5) one person appointed by the Humanities Divisional Board.